lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 * "Best Of Royal Cheese" : "Royal Cheese", "Potatoes", "Sprite"
 - enhance your method `#calories_counter` so that you can calculate calories running `calories_counter("French fries", "Happy Meal", "Sprite")`

+For the second method `calories_counter(*orders)`, you should read [this article](http://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) on ruby splat to understand the strange syntax for the parameter `*orders`.

 ## Learning Badges
 - What's a hash ?
 When do you use them ?
 - Can you figure out how you would have done to code your calories counter using arrays ? painfull, no ?

 ## Tips & Resources
 - Document yourself on the [splat operator](http://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) used by the enhanced method `#calories_counter`